Marian High School (Michigan)

-Marian High School is a private, Roman Catholic high school preparatory college for girls in Bloomfield Hills, Michigan in Metro Detroit.
+Marian High School is a private, college-preparatory Roman Catholic high school for girls in Bloomfield Hills, Michigan in Metro Detroit.

 History

 Marian High School, founded in 1959, is sponsored by the Sisters, Servants of the Immaculate Heart of Mary.
 In 2014, Marian High School fired Barbara Webb, a lesbian chemistry teacher, for becoming pregnant via IVF.

 Academics

 Accredited by the North Central Association, the academic program provides college preparatory classes, 26 honors classes, and 16 Advanced Placement courses.

 Demographics

 The demographic breakdown of the 493 girls enrolled in 2013-14 was: